arizonat/data-summarization-public/README.md

 # Data summarization approaches and implementations
-Library of clustering/core-set selection/data summarization algorithms implemented with pytorch
+Library of clustering/core-set selection/data summarization algorithms implemented with pytorch Developed for use in vision-based applications alongside DINO feature extractors

 Batch algorithms:
 - K-centers Greedy